rickgode/Windows-RotorHazard-Install/README.md

 1. Double click on the RotorHazard icon you just created.
 2. The RotorHazard server will start, but your usb node isn't configured yet so the server will operate using simulated nodes.
 In this mode the web-GUI interface maybe explored and tested.
-3. Now we need to edit a config.json file that doesn't get created until you run the RotorHazard Server for the first time.
+3. Now we need to edit the config.json file that wasn't created until you ran the RotorHazard Server for the first time.

 **To STOP the RotorHazard Server**